IOCCC image by Matt Zucker

 Now some people point out that coding and/or writing style might reveal the information about the authors.
 However we consider this to be simply circumstantial and outside the scope of the above paragraph.

 Some people, in the past, have attempted to obfuscate their identity by including comments of famous Internet personalities such as Peter Honeyman.
-The judges are on to this trick and therefore consider any obfuscated source or data file claiming to be from Honeyman to not be from Honeyman.
+The IOCCC judges are on to this trick and therefore consider any obfuscated source or data file claiming to be from Honeyman to not be from Honeyman.
 This of course creates an interesting paradox known as the “obfuscated Peter Honeyman paradox”.
 Should Peter Honeyman actually submit to the IOCCC, he alone is excluded from the above, as we will likely believe it’s just another attempt at confusion.
 This guideline is known as the “Peter Honeyman is exemptguideline.

 Hopefully we are VERY CLEAR on this point!
 The rules now strongly state: PLEASE DO NOT put a name of an author, in an obvious way, into your source code, remarks.md, data files, etc., the above “Peter Honeyman is exempt” notwithstanding.